searica/ExtraSnapPointsMadeEasy/README.md

 ## Features
 - Allows for manual selection of snap points for both the piece you are placing and the piece you are snapping to.
 - Allows for manual selection of snap points on only the piece being placed.
 - Provides notifications of which snapping mode is active and the snap points selected.
+The location of these notifications can be set in the mod configuration.
 - Automatically determines the type of each build piece and adds extra snap points accordingly.
-- Dynamically updates in response to configuration changes while in-game.
+- Dynamically updates to configuration changes while in-game.
-- Has configuration options to enable or disable extra snap points on a piece by piece basis or to globally disable all extra snap point.
+- Extra snap points can be enabled/disabled:
+    - For all pieces,
+    - On a piece-by-piece basis,
+    - Or by piece type.
 - Built in config-file watcher.
 - Works with other mods that add build pieces.